Update on the indoor air quality legislation: is your publicly enclosed space in order?

 3. Action plan: If the risk analysis reveals problems, an action plan must be drawn up to address them.

 There will also be a certification and labelling system to ensure transparency to the public.
 The specific requirements of air quality meters and the information to be included in the risk analysis and action plan can be read in the Royal Decree of 12 May 2024.
-The FPS Health will also provide practical guides around the implementation of these aspects.

 When does it change?